 Time zones and formats

-When you are configuring your account, one of the first things that should be done is to set your primary time zone.
-This is the time zone that you are located in and will do most of your events in.
-When you are creating an event, you can always override the time zone set on the account if needed.
+When configuring your account, one of the first steps is to set your primary time zone.
+This is the time zone in which you are located and will conduct most of your events.
+When creating an event, you can override the time zone set on the account if needed.

 Setting time zones